College of Social Work

 SOW 4290.
 Ethical Issues in Social Work Practice (3).
 This course provides students with a framework of knowledge and skills to prepare them for effective and ethical decision making that is congruent with codes of ethics and standard practice in the social-work profession.
 Also explored are the principles of ethical decision making and various value systems.

 SOW 4341.
 Social Work Practice with Individuals and Families (3).
-Prerequisites: SOW 3203 and SOW 3350.
+Prerequisite: SOW 3350.
 This course focuses on the development of the generalist practice skills of engagement, assessment, intervention, and evaluation with individuals and families in social work.
 The empirical bases of a range of theories and models of social work practice are examined, along with applications to generalist social work practice.
 Ways to promote social and economic justice while practicing as a social worker are also discussed.

 SOW 4360.
 Social Work Practice with Communities and Organizations (3).
 Prerequisites: SOW 3350 and SOW 4341.
 This is one of three courses in the practice foundation curriculum.
 The course is designed to introduce students to a range of theories and models of social work practice from an ecological framework.